LoneBanditStudio/Chess-Dawgs/README.md

 Game State Management: The contract tracks the current game state (Open, InProgress, Finished).
 Emergency Withdraw: The contract owner can withdraw any remaining $DDAWGS tokens in case of emergency.

-This contract uses an ERC20 token for deposits.
 The current finishGame function simulates a winner.
 The actual chess logic to determine the winner is implemented on UI as it can be gas innefficient to track every move on chain.

 Disclaimer: